-Looking for some new recipes for Easter?
+Looking for budget ideas for Easter dinner?
 Here are a few Good Cheap Eats favorites that taste great, come together easily, and most importantly, won’t break the bank.

 As the Easter holiday approaches, it’s time to start thinking about some fun new recipes.
-What will you enjoy making just as much as you’ll enjoy eating?
+Be sure to include Easter Bunny Cinnamon Rolls and Slow Cooker Ham.

-Whether you’re planning a big dinner, bringing a dish to a potluck, or contributing to a family supper at someone else’s house, it always fun to think about what to make for a holiday.
-Easter is no exception.
+Whether you’re planning a big dinner, bringing a dish to a potluck, or contributing to a family supper at someone else’s house, it always fun to have fresh ideas for Easter Dinner, particularly some budget-friendly ones.

-Plus, there are so many seasonal items to feature in your Easter meals: berries, asparagus, peas, HAM!
-There’s no end to the goods to work into your holiday meals.
+There are so many seasonal items from which to draw inspiration and ideas for Easter Dinner: berries, asparagus, peas, HAM!
+There’s no end to the goods to work into your holiday meal.

 Overspending is never in season, no matter the holiday.
 Consider these tips to keep grocery spending in check.

 - Shop your pantry.
 Chances are, you’ve already got a lot of great food on hand in the pantry, fridge, and freezer.
-Do a look-see to determine what you already have that you can plan into your Easter meals.
+Do a look-see to determine what you already have that can serve as ideas for Easter dinner.

 - Plan simple, frugal meals.
 It’s a holiday, yes, but that doesn’t require you to go overboard.
-Never spend more than you have, even for a special occasion.
+One idea for Easter dinner: Never spend more than you have, even for a special occasion.
 Instead, focus on the basics: a hearty protein that stretches well for many people, some simple side dishes, and a stellar dessert.
 Or two.

 - Invite others to contribute.
 Likewise, you don’t have to do all the cooking.
 If your guests offer to contribute, let them!
 It may be that they have a special holiday tradition that they’d like to include.
 The more the merrier!
 And less for you to buy and cook.